epiette/LudiiAICompetition/README.md

 ## Important Dates
 - February/March 2022: Learning track games will be announced over February and March.
-- February-July 2022: Possibility to run agents on the killothon track.
+- February-July 2022: Possibility to run agents on the kilothon track.
 - End of July 2022: CG/IJCAI at Vienna, Run of the GGP track and the learning track + announcement of the results.